2023 Best Civil Engineering Master's Degree Schools in Michigan

 Full Civil Engineering at Lawrence Technological University Report

 A rank of #3 on this year’s list means University of Michigan - Ann Arbor is a great place for civil engineering students working on their master’s degree.
-U-M is a very large public school located in the city of Ann Arbor.
+U-M is a fairly large public school located in the midsize city of Ann Arbor.

 Read full report on Civil Engineering at Michigan Technological University

-A rank of #5 on this year’s list means Western Michigan University is a great place for civil engineering students working on their master’s degree.
-Located in the small city of Kalamazoo, WMU is a public college with a fairly large student population.
+The excellent master’s degree programs at Western Michigan University helped the school earn the #5 place on this year’s ranking of the best civil engineering schools in Michigan.
+Located in the city of Kalamazoo, WMU is a public college with a fairly large student population.

-Wayne State University ranked #6 on this year’s Best Civil Engineering Master’s Degree Schools in Michigan list.
-Located in the large city of Detroit, Wayne State is a public school with a fairly large student population.
+Wayne State University came in at #6 in this year’s edition of the Best Civil Engineering Master’s Degree Schools in Michigan ranking.
+Located in the large city of Detroit, Wayne State is a public school with a very large student population.

-Explore all the Best Civil Engineering Colleges in the Great Lakes Area or other specific states within that region.
+Explore all the Best Civil Engineering Schools in the Great Lakes Area or other specific states within that region.

 Civil Engineering is one of 40 different types of programs to choose from.